awilli1186/wee-website/content/script/routes/run.md

 ---doc|label:Advanced---

-If the object is provided in the first argument, run() will evaluate only the routes given at the provided path.
+If an object is provided, only the passed routes will be evaluated.

 ```javascript
 Wee.routes.run({